axeluhl/sailing-analytics/wiki/howto/paywall.md

 The PaywallResolver is used as the main utility tool to interact with all services that are related to the paywall.
 It has been introduced mainly to slim down the number of parameters handed down through constructors in the application.
 As an example, it is injected into all Settings of type AbstractSecuredValueCollectionSettings and AbstractSecuredValueSettings to forward the actual permission evaluation.

-it does provide the following features:
+It does provide the following features:
 On SubscriptionService side:
 	- Gives access to functions directly related to subscriptions.
 	- Gives a list of all SubscriptionPlans that would unlock a specified feature.